lia-011/IMS566-WEBSITE/README.md

-IMS 566 - ADVANCED WEB DESIGN DEVELOPMENT AND CONTENT MANAGEMENT PREPARED BY SYAZWAN AQIM AND AHMAD NAQIU DINIE PREPARED FOR DR. MUHAMMAD ASYRAF BIN WAHI ANUAR

-1. LIVE WEBSITE LINK :

-2. GITHUB REPOSITORY LINK :

-3.  a) PROJECT TITLE : AXN SOLAR SYSTEM EXPLORER

-       PROJECT DESCRIPTION :
+IMS 566 - Advanced Web Design Development and Content Management

+Prepared by: Syazwan Aqim and Ahmad Naqiu Dinie Prepared for: Dr. Muhammad Asyraf bin Wahi Anuar

+Live Website Link:

+[Insert your live website link here]

+GitHub Repository Link:

+[Insert your repository link here]

+a) Project Title

+AXN Solar System Explorer

+b) Project Description

-       - A simple interactive solar system website that lets users explore planets, constellations, fun facts, and basic space information.
+AXN Solar System Explorer is a simple interactive solar system website that lets users explore planets, constellations, fun facts, and basic space information.

-         The website includes animations, a login
-         system, and dark light mode, glowing
-         effects, and a starry background to make the experience more interesting and interactive.
+The website includes animations, a login system, dark/light mode, glowing effects, and a starry background to make the experience more engaging and interactive.

 The goal of this project is to make learning about space easy, visual, and enjoyable for everyone.

-    b) FEATURES INCLUDED :
+c) Features Included

-       -User login and register system
+User login and register system

-       -Animated solar system with orbiting planets
+Animated solar system with orbiting planets

-       -Constellation viewer
+Constellation viewer

-       -Fun facts generator
+Fun facts generator

-       -About page with mission, vision, and objectives -Dark mode toggle
+About page with mission, vision, and objectives

+Dark mode toggle

-       -Mobile-responsive navbar with hamburger menu
+Mobile-responsive navbar with hamburger menu

-    c) Instructions to test login.
+d) Instructions to Test Login

-       -(Hardcoded using Javascript)
+Hardcoded credentials (using JavaScript):

 Username: user

 Password: 1234

-       - To login and see the loading animation register first then login using the same username and password
+To login and see the loading animation:

+Register first (even though registration is just for display).

+Login using the same username and password.

-       - Use Admin button on the login section to login instanly without loading animation
+Use the Admin button on the login section to login instantly without the loading animation.

-     d) FRAMEWORKS AND LIBRARIES USED :
+e) Frameworks and Libraries Used

-       - HTML5
+HTML5

-       - CSS3
+CSS3

-       - JavaScript
+JavaScript

-       - Bootstrap 5
+Bootstrap 5

-       - Font Awesome
+Font Awesome

-       - Google Fonts
+Google Fonts

-       - Chart.js
+Chart.js